ariboyarsky/ML-Political-Methodology/README.md

 causal inference.
 We also explore the literature and theory behind these methodologies using research in political science, computer science, and statistics.

-This paper was written for a Big Data Course at the George Washington University.
+This paper was written for a Big Data course at the George Washington University.
 If you would like a copy, please email the author at ariboyarsky@gwu.edu.

 # Coding References